-This side dish is great for those avoiding simple carbohydrates.
-It would also easily convert to a vegetarian/vegan dish simply by switching to vegetables stock.
-I pull out this recipe as the temperatures start to drop, I particularly like it next to the slightly sweet vegetables of Autumn (squashes, pumpkins, roasted vegetables).
+This lentil pilaf side dish is great for those avoiding simple carbohydrates.
+It would also easily convert to a vegetarian/vegan dish simply by switching to vegetable stock.
+I pull out this recipe as the temperatures start to drop.
+I particularly like it next to the slightly sweet vegetables of Autumn (squashes, pumpkins, roasted vegetables).
 Whipped sweet potatoes work really well as an option here

 Just for the record, I’d like to note that lentils are not the world’s most photogenic legume, but that doesn’t lessen their appeal.